-- Access the Bluetooth Devices control panel. - 2.
-Click on the device you want to change and click Properties to: - Change the name of the device (click General, type a new name and click OK). - Enable/Disable a service (click Services, clear/tick the check box next to the service and click OK).
+- 1. Click the taskbar icon and select Show Bluetooth Devices. - 2.
+Right-click on the device you want to change and click Properties to: - Change the name of the device (click Bluetooth, type a new name and click OK). - Enable/Disable a service (click Services, clear/tick the check box next to the service and click OK).